AI for Lawyers

 Format: Date | Hours | Task Code | Narrative

-Live Workshop — Feb 21: See OpenClaw handle real lawyers tasks live — messages, emails, and follow-ups. $100.
+Live Workshop — Feb 21: See Claude Code handle real legal-practice tasks live — intake, document review, and follow-ups. $100.
 Reserve your seat →

 Complete Workflow: AI-Powered Client Intake Automation

-Here's a real end-to-end workflow showing how a lawyer uses OpenClaw to handle client intake from first contact to consultation booking.
+Here's an end-to-end workflow showing how a lawyer can use Claude Code to handle client intake from first contact to consultation booking.

-I put together a free guide that covers the full AI setup for professional services — from document handling to client communication.
+I put together a free guide that walks through the same AI setup I built for my own business — from document handling to client communication.
 Grab it here.

 8:02 AM — New Inquiry Arrives